-Released in 2011, Snapchat made its debut on the New York Stock Exchange in March 2017.
-Since its initial public offering at $17, the company’s market capitalization has fallen to $14.3B, or just over $11 per share.
+The social media company made its debut on the New York Stock Exchange in March 2017.
+Since its initial public offering at $17, the company’s market capitalization has risen to $90B, or around $60 per share.

 Snapchat at a glance

 Although most people forget the company’s original name “Picaboo,” Snapchat created a user experience through “Snaps,” which consist of either photos or short videos.
 Unique to Snapchat, the videos, photos, and messages disappear after being viewed.
 The company provided value to users who wanted a way to have more casual and simplified interactions than applications like Facebook, Instagram, or various messenger apps.

 Snapchat has gone through some interesting changes and events over the years:

 - Video sharing functionality was added in late December 2012.

 - A security flaw led to the hacking of 4.6 million users’ names and phone numbers in 2013-2014.

 - Snapchat turned down an offer from Facebook in late 2013.